kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 ![](./assets/3-callbacks/Callbacks.png)

 The Retrofit callback API can help to achieve that.
-We'll use `Call.enqueue` function that starts an HTTP request and takes a callback as an argument.
+We'll use the `Call.enqueue` function that starts an HTTP request and takes a callback as an argument.
 In this callback, you specify what needs to be done after each request.

 `loadContributorsCallbacks()` in `src/tasks/Request3Callbacks.kt` uses this API.
 For convenience, we use `onResponse` extension function declared in the same file.
-It takes a lambda as an argument rather than an anonymous object.
+It takes a lambda as an argument rather than an object expression.

 ```kotlin
 fun loadContributorsCallbacks(req: RequestData, updateResults: (List<User>) -> Unit) {